sminnee/silverstripe-staticsiteconnector/docs/en/issues.md

 * ENHANCEMENT: Add a schema export function for use in between similar sites hosted on multi/subsite CMS systems like SilverStripe and eZPublish for example.
 * ENHANCEMENT: Add rewrite linjs-task to run runOnImportEnd() (see external-content module) to StaticSiteImporter and run StaticSiteRewriteLinksTask from it, based on CMS UI user-selection (default is 'yes')
 * ENHANCEMENT: Add CMS UI to allow fine-grained control of the sleep time between server hits.
 See usleep() in StaticSite#Transformer#transform()
+* ENHANCEMENT: Swap the CMS link-rewrite task from using a logfile for data to logging failed rewrites to a DataObject.
+More reliable this way.

 ## External Content Module Issues: